Rodda Paint

-The Rodda Paint Company was founded in 1932 by Arthur Rodda along with his first employee Thomas 'Morey' Braden in Portland, Oregon.
+The Rodda Paint Company was founded in 1932 by Arthur Rodda in Portland, Oregon.
 Rodda is the largest family-owned, regional paint company in the Pacific Northwest.
 Based in Portland, the company owns and operates 60 commercial and retail stores throughout Oregon, Washington, Alaska, Idaho, and Montana.

 History

-In August 2004, Rodda Paint Co. was acquired by with Cloverdale Paint, Inc., in Surrey, British Columbia.
+In August 2004, Rodda Paint Co. was acquired by Cloverdale Paint, Inc., in Surrey, British Columbia.
 At the time, Rodda had 41 retail stores.
 Rodda signed a deal with Devine Color in May 2013 in which Rodda would distribute Devine's zero-VOC paint line.
 The merged operation operates under the Rodda name in the United States and under the Cloverdale name in Canada.
 The company bought five Kelly-Moore Paints branded stores in July 2014, to increase the number of stores to 53.
+Rodda then purchased Miller Paint, also based in Portland, in December 2024.